EDIflyer/linux-notes/docs/server-setup/docker_setup.md

     ```
     (image-centering CCS from https://css-tricks.com/perfect-full-page-background-image/)

+!!! warning "Don't map the whole `/html` directory as a Docker volume"
+    If the whole `/html` directory is mapped then when a new YOURLS Docker image is released it will not be able to update correctly - any file in the mapped volume `/var/www/html` takes precedence to new application file, to avoid any unexpected override.
+Thus, the previous version's files are still used.
+The solution is to only map the plugins directly (which will be empty anyway) and the `index.html` +/- background image.

 If a simple redirect to another page is required then instead just create an `index.php` with the following code:
 ??? example "example `~/containers/yourls/html/index.php` redirect"
     ``` php